 Gender-specific clothing is evolving with time; this small yet essential step is now an outlet for people restless to start broader conversations about equality.
 Not only does unisex clothing aid in breaking the metaphorical walls of gendered clothing, but it also allows people to freely express themselves.

 Unisex clothes are sensitive to the emotions of people struggling with concepts of gender and sexuality.
 It serves a deeper purpose than an aimless rebellion by making room for gender fluidity.

 Major clothing brands acknowledge that clothes are genderless.
 Fashion labels now promote and launch unisex clothing lines that allow people to dress the way they want.

-Whether it is popular male singers dressing up in ball gowns and jackets on the cover of a famous magazines or the face of female empowerment drawing attention to bigger subjects while adorning genderless jumpsuits, everyone is now jumping on the bandwagon and creating channels for self-expression.
+Whether it is popular male singers dressing up in ball gowns and leather jackets on the cover of famous magazines or the face of female empowerment drawing attention to bigger subjects while adorning genderless jumpsuits, everyone is now jumping on the bandwagon and creating channels for self-expression.

-Unisex clothing isn’t just limited to celebrities, many high street labels and sustainable brands are designing gender neutral clothes at affordable rates.
-These fashion outlets offer gender neutral clothes like basic tees, different types of pants, boiler suits, dungarees, jumpers, and outerwear.
+Unisex clothing isn’t just limited to celebrities, many high street labels and sustainable brands are designing gender-neutral clothes at affordable rates.
+These fashion outlets offer gender-neutral clothes like basic tees, different types of pants, boiler suits, dungarees, jumpers, and outerwear.

 Unisex Fashion in The Mainstream Media

 2015 was an important year as many designers and fashion labels got together to shatter the shackles of gendered clothing.
 Some brands merged their menswear and womenswear sections while others put out their unisex pieces on display.
 Androgynous models were also hired to promote this particular style of clothing.